Informed Bayesian survival analysis: Bayesian Evidence

 The strength of evidence measured by Bayes factors corresponds to the relative prior predictive performance of one model compared to another model \cite{etz2017haldane, kass1995bayes, rouder2019teaching, wrinch1921on}.
 In other words, obtaining $\text{BF}_{10} = 5$ means that the data are 5 times more likely under the alternative hypothesis than under the null hypothesis \cite{rouder2018theories}.
 This interpretation is notably different from that of $p$-values; it does not mean that we would reject a true null hypothesis in $\nicefrac{1}{5}$ cases or that we would observe such or more extreme data in $\nicefrac{1}{5}$ cases if the null hypothesis were to be true.\footnote{Although Bayes factors are a truly continuous measure of evidence, some researchers suggested general rules of thumb to provide intuition about the strength of evidence.
 E.g., Bayes factors between 1 and 3 (between 1 and \nicefrac{1}{3}) are regarded as anecdotal evidence, Bayes factors between 3 and 10 (between \nicefrac{1}{3} and \nicefrac{1}{10}) are regarded as moderate evidence, and Bayes factors larger than 10 (smaller than \nicefrac{1}{10}) are regarded as strong evidence in favor of (against) a hypothesis \cite[Appendix I]{jeffreys1939theory}; \cite[p.
 105]{lee2013bayesian}.}

 To illustrate, consider a simple binomial example where we attempt to treat ten patients.
 Let us assume that the patients spontaneously recover in 50\% of the cases, so we set our null hypothesis of no effect to $\theta_0 = 0.5$.
-Furthermore, we define two alternative hypotheses, the first specifies $\theta_1 = 0.6$ and the second one specifies $\theta_2 = 0.7$, corresponding to a recovery rate of 60\% or 70\% after treatment.\footnote{Setting the standard deviation of both hypothesis to 0 results in a standard likelihood ratio test which is just a special case of Bayes factors.} Let us say that we observe 8/10 patients recover.
-That leads to two different Bayes factors, $\text{BF}_{10} = 2.75$ and $\text{BF}_{20} = 5.31$ quantifying the evidence in favor of the first and second efficacy hypothesis over the null hypothesis respectively.\footnote{The Bayes factors can be computed as a ratio of binomial distributions of given data (8 successes out of 10 trials) under the probability parameter $\theta$ corresponding to $\theta$ specified by the alternative and null hypothesis.} Unsurprisingly, comparing different hypotheses about the treatment effect yields different evidence in favor of presence or absence of the treatment effect.
+Furthermore, we define two alternative hypotheses, the first specifies $\theta_1 = 0.6$ and the second one specifies $\theta_2 = 0.7$, corresponding to a recovery rate of 60\% or 70\% after treatment.
+Let us say that we observe 8/10 patients recover.
+That leads to two different Bayes factors, $\text{BF}_{10} = 2.75$ and $\text{BF}_{20} = 5.31$ quantifying the evidence in favor of the first and second efficacy hypothesis over the null hypothesis respectively.\footnote{These settings simplify the outlined methodology such that all prior parameter distributions are reduced to a point, i.e., all probability mass is concentrated to a single point.
+These simplified parameter priors result in a standard likelihood ratio test, which is a special case of Bayes factors.
+The Bayes factors can be computed as a ratio of binomial distributions of given data (8 successes out of 10 trials) under the probability parameter $\theta$ corresponding to $\theta$ specified by the alternative and null hypothesis.} Unsurprisingly, comparing different hypotheses about the treatment effect yields different evidence in favor of presence or absence of the treatment effect.
 Consequently, setting the same criterion for a decision, e.g., BF = 5, to make a binary choice between the null and each alternative hypothesis would lead to difference in choices and subsequently different rates of misleading evidence if the null hypothesis were to be true.
 In the example, the evidence would mislead us to incorrectly choose the alternative hypothesis in 5.5\% when comparing the null to the first alternative hypothesis and in < 0.1\% of the cases when comparing the null to the second alternative hypothesis.
 We deliberately use the term ``misleading evidence'' in order to highlight the fact that while the obtained evidence corresponds to the data, in other words, observing 8/10 successes is truly 5.31 more likely under the second alternative hypothesis, the sampling variability of the data itself mislead us into a wrong decision \cite{royall2000probability}.